damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-logic-of-gitlab-ci.html.md

 ![](/images/blogimages/ci-logic/speed.png)

-It looks like there's a lot of public images around.
+It looks like [there's](https://hub.docker.com/_/mysql/) [a lot of](https://hub.docker.com/_/python/) [public images](https://hub.docker.com/_/java/) [around](https://hub.docker.com/_/php/).
 So we can just grab one for our technology stack.
 It makes sense to specify an image, which contains no extra software because it minimizes download time.

-### Pipelines
+### Dealing with complex scenarios

 So far so good.
-However, we have just got a new client, who wants us to send him '.tar' instead of '.gz'<br/>
+However, let's suppose we have just got a new client, who wants to get `.tar` instead of `.gz`<br/>
-Since CI does whole work, let's just add one more job to it:
+Since CI does the whole work, let's just add one more job to it:
 {: .step}

 ```yaml